artefactual/atom-docs/user-manual/access-content/browse.rst

 :ref:`Using facet filters in AtoM <using-facet-filters>`.

-The archival institution browse page also includes a :term:`dedicated search box`.
+The archival institution browse page also includes a :term:`dedicated search box`, and further filters available under the "Advanced" button that appears below the search box.
 For more information on searching for archival institutions in AtoM, see: :ref:`Archival institution search
 <dedicated-search-institutions>`.
 For general information on working with
 :term:`archival institution` records, see: :ref:`archival-institutions`.